moddon/vaadin2016/README.md

 # OptionGroupS Add-on for Vaadin 7

-${ComponentClassName} is a UI component add-on for Vaadin 7.
+OptionGroupS is a UI component add-on for Vaadin 7.
+Inspired by the Vaadin OptionGroup componenet vaadin-onoffswitch-addon at https://github.com/basakpie/vaadin-onoffswitch-addon by basakpie. this add on was developed as a university project at Turku University

 ## Online demo